TSYS-Merchant/zucchini/README.md

 # Documentation

-Because zucchini is API-compatible with Cucumber, please refer to [Cucumber’s documentation](http://cukes.info/platforms.html).
+Because zucchini is API-compatible with Cucumber, you can learn how to use it by reading up on [Cucumber’s documentation](http://cukes.info/platforms.html).
 Please see our Examples section below for how zucchini deviates ever so slightly from Cucumber.

 #Examples